orbitmines/archive/projects/ONGOING Project - Social - Literary Exposure.md

 2024, April - A monthly excerpt of my Literary Exposure.

 See @OrbitMines ' Community Discord: https://discord.orbitmines.com, for more information on my projects.
+###### *Every 10 months.*

+@orbitmines explorations: Explorers, researchers, traders, ..., pirates: Gatherers, crafters, ..., spreaders of items unknown to some, ... all

+The last 10 months of my literary exposure (2023-07 - 2024-04)

 ---